Recognition of Prior Experiential Learning (RPEL)

 The evidence you provide to support your claim will be evaluated in respect of its:

-- Sufficiency – that the learning is judged to be at the appropriate academic level and of sufficient quantity to reflect the amount of credit sought
+- Sufficiency- that the learning is judged to be at the appropriate academic level and of sufficient quality to reflect the amount of credit sought

-APEL credit is ungraded.
-You will be given a provisional pass/fail outcome and this will be reported to the next appropriate Module Assessment Board.
+RPEL credit is ungraded.
+You will be given a provisional pass/fail outcome which will be reported to the next appropriate Assessment Board.
 In the case of a fail outcome, feedback will be given.
 You will be given reassessment opportunities in line with the regulations for that academic level of study.

-The final outcome is reported to a Module Confirmation Board and APEL applications for Level 5, 6 or 7 credit are also assessed by an external examiner.
+The final outcome is approved via a module confirmation process and RPEL applications for level 5, 6 or 7 credit are also assessed by an External Examiner.

-Your APEL portfolio should comprise both evidence to demonstrate your learning and achievement and your reflection on your experiences.
+Your RPEL portfolio should comprise both evidence to demonstrate your learning and achievement and your reflection on your experiences.

 Portfolio evidence may be direct or indirect.
 Direct evidence is anything that you have produced personally or been responsible for or involved in.
 It might include: